 Pilates, though, can be seen as a more direct form of workout instead of a spiritual or meditative practice.
 Pilates is more geared toward developing strength, endurance, and flexibility throughout the whole body.

-Sometimes, practitioners do Pilates with the help of weights and machinery.
+Sometimes, practitioners do Pilates with the help of weights and machinery such as the Pilates reformer.
 Other times, the exercises are done entirely through calisthenics and individual movements.

 If you're having a hard time deciding which practice to choose, take a look at your preferences and your goals.
 Those who are looking to ease themselves into better health and wellness might prefer yoga.
 Yoga gives practitioners the chance to reflect and improve mentally as well as spiritually.